cloud-design-dev/ibmcloud-code-engine-github-action/README.md

 ## Description

-This action allows you to create or update IBM Cloud Code Engine workloads.
-It supports deploying applications, jobs, and functions and can be configured with the following inputs:
+This GitHub Action enables you to create or update IBM Cloud [Code Engine](https://cloud.ibm.com/docs/codeengine?topic=codeengine-about) applications, batch jobs, and serverless functions.
+The action allows you to target different Code Engine workload types and can be configured with the following inputs:

 ### Inputs